Reddit User Asks People If A Cat From Germany Relocating To Japan Will Understand The Country's Local Cats

 Some likened an aspect of baby humans with kittens.

 For example, if the local cats use certain postures or vocalizations that differ from what the German cat is used to, it may take time, but through observation, the cat can learn to respond appropriately.
-This adaptability is crucial for cats navigating new social settings and is supported by research in animal behavior.
+This adaptability is crucial for cats navigating new social settings.

 When discussing the relocation of a cat from Germany to Japan, it's essential to consider the concept of cultural adaptation.